Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Sample Construction and Classification

 The DESI survey is composed of multiple survey programs with distinct (though overlapping) targeting criteria.
 A full description of the DESI targeting selection can be found in \citet{desicollaboration_2024_EarlyDataRelease} and the references within, whilst a summary of the relevant information for this work now follows.

-The three primary DESI surveys for extragalactic targets, in order of increasing average redshift, are the Bright Galaxy Survey (BGS), the Emission Line Galaxies (ELG) sample and the Luminous Red Galaxies (LRG) sample.
-Additionally, the QSO sample spans a much larger overall redshift range specifically selecting AGNs and QSOs otherwise excluded from the main targeting selections.
+The three primary DESI surveys for extragalactic targets, in order of increasing average redshift, are the Bright Galaxy Survey (BGS), the Emission Line Galaxies (ELG) sample, and the Luminous Red Galaxies (LRG) sample.
+Additionally, the QSO (quasistellar object) sample spans a much larger overall redshift range specifically selecting AGNs and QSOs otherwise excluded from the main targeting selections.
 In addition to these main programs, DESI includes several secondary-target programs with more specific science goals than those of the larger programs.
 Of particular interest to this work is the \textit{BGS-AGN}.
-This sample consists of QSOs and other AGN at low-z (distribution peak z $\sim$~0.5) which were rejected by the main BGS survey's star-galaxy selection criteria, but meet photometric diagnostics indicative of an AGN rather than stellar nature.
+This sample consists of QSOs and other AGNs at low redshifts (distribution peak $z \approx 0.5$) which were rejected by the main BGS survey's star-galaxy selection criteria, but meet photometric diagnostics indicative of an AGN rather than stellar nature.
 Objects within this sample have been shown to match the properties of the main DESI-QSO sample, though at significantly lower redshifts \citep{juneau_2025_IdentifyingMissingQuasars}.
-Due to overlapping targeting criteria, an individual galaxy may be selected by multiple programs.
+Owing to overlapping targeting criteria, an individual galaxy may be selected by multiple programs.

 As this work is interested in detecting TDE-ECLEs and other galaxies with coronal line emission (e.g., AGNs with a range of coronal emission lines for comparison purposes), we do not restrict the study to a specific program, though we do preserve each object's original targeting program(s) for additional analysis.
-However, given the large number of small secondary programs, we condense these into a single `Secondary' category.
+However, given the large number of small secondary programs, we condense these into a single ``Secondary'' category.

 Selection for \sleipnir\ relies on meta information from the DESI spectroscopic pipeline, including the measured spectral redshift measured by the DESI redshift fitter \redrock\ and a basic spectroscopic classification of the object as a galaxy rather than a stellar source \cite{guy_2023_SpectroscopicDataProcessing}.
 The full selection parameters and reasoning are outlined in Table~\ref{tab:spectra_section}.